 My homemade charge controller is used to protect the battery from being over-charged.
 Any commercial controller sized for the system will work.
 It measures both panel or battery voltage and the charging current.
 The controller, panel, battery, relay (contacts), wiring and fusing should be specified and selected for the size of the station equipment load, the amount of “solar powered” time your load needs, sun exposure etc. Mine is a very small system, the panel is about 12″ x 18″ and delivers 20 watts under full sun.

 Above: A rough block-diagram sketch of the automatic solar power transfer system.
 The basic idea is that commercial AC power powers the Astron 12 V power supply which powers the station equipment via the left-hand relay contacts.
-The Astron simultaneously powers the 12 volt relay coil, holding it in the “AC Power Source” position.
+The Astron simultaneously powers the 12 volt relay coil, holding the relay in the “AC Power Source” position.
 When commercial power fails, the Astron goes off and the 12 volt relay coil looses power.
 Then the spring-loaded transfer relay “lets go”, automatically transferring the station equipment 12 volt power distribution system box to the solar battery power, via the right-hand set of “DC” relay contacts.
 I can also run the radio system solely on solar//battery power as an exercise simply by switching the Astron 12 volt power supply Off.

 This sketch is an oversimplification, not all loads or fuses (Safety First!) are shown but it illustrates the concept and process.
 When commercial power fails, I hear a “click” from the relay and the entire system keeps operating as before.
 Except nothing else in the house is now working.